bbrfkr/ansible-art/README.md

 ansible apply role tool: ansible-art is a simple tool to apply role of ansible.

 ## abstract
 To apply role of ansible, we need to write playbook for each role in conventional.
-By using ansible-art, we can apply role to machines without writing playbook by oneself. ansible-art creates playbook instead of us.
+By using ansible-art, we can apply role to machines without writing playbook by ourself. ansible-art will create playbook instead of us.

 ## install
 ```